pymivn/ctf/2022-1337UP-LIVE-CTF/NewIsOldAgain.md

 - KeyboardInterrupt
 - GeneratorExit

-so if we raise BaseException with content set to the flag, it could get out of the enclosing try/except, to the outer try/except, which returns to user.
+so if we raise BaseException with content set to the flag, it could get out of try/except Exception.
 `eval` accepts only expression, `raise` is a statement, thus have to wrap in `exec`

 ```py